jsonld-java/jsonld-java/README.md

-compact-0018 still fails (it doesn't pass in the javascript version either) fixing this requires fixing the term rank algorithm
+compact-0018 still fails (it doesn't pass in the javascript version either) fixing this requires fixing the term rank algorithm This test is currently ignored in the test suite.

 TODO
 ====